Adelaide Airport: International history

-International services became regular from 1982 upon the construction of an international terminal, with a Qantas Boeing 747-200B making the first international arrival from London via Singapore.
-Singapore Airlines and British Airways were also among the first foreign airlines to offer scheduled services at Adelaide Airport, connecting the airport to Singapore and London.
+International services became regular after the November 1982 completion of an international terminal, with a Qantas Boeing 747-200B making the first international arrival from London via Singapore.
+Singapore Airlines and British Airways were the first foreign airlines to offer scheduled services at Adelaide Airport, also directly connecting the airport to Singapore and London respectively.

 Alongside Singapore, Qantas had also previously operated non-stop services from Adelaide to Tokyo and Auckland in previous decades, with the latter now resuming as a seasonal service.
-Cathay Pacific, Malaysia Airlines, Garuda Indonesia, and Air New Zealand had also commenced services to Adelaide in the following decades, adding further connectivity to Asia as well as to the Pacific.
+A further number of international airlines such as Cathay Pacific, Malaysia Airlines, Garuda Indonesia, and Air New Zealand had also commenced services to Adelaide in the following years, adding further connectivity to Asia as well as to the Pacific.

 On 5 June 2009, Pacific Blue, since consolidated into Virgin Australia, launched services from Adelaide to Nadi, but were eventually discontinued.
-Fiji Airways eventually reconnected Adelaide and Nadi in June 2017 with the Boeing 737-800.
+Fiji Airways reconnected Adelaide and Nadi in June 2017 with a Boeing 737-800 operated service introduced.

-On 31 October 2013, budget carrier AirAsia X began flights between Adelaide and Kuala Lumpur with the Airbus A330-300 aircraft.
-The route was eventually suspended in January 2015, though Indonesia AirAsia, another subsidiary of AirAsia, commenced services between Adelaide and Denpasar in June 2025.
-On 16 December 2013, Jetstar commenced services from Adelaide to Auckland using the Airbus A320-200 aircraft, similar to the original demise of the route from Qantas in July 2007, the route was later suspended in 2014.
+On 31 October 2013, budget carrier AirAsia X began flights between Adelaide and Kuala Lumpur with Airbus A330-300s.
+The service was withdrawn in January 2015, though Indonesia AirAsia, another subsidiary of AirAsia, commenced services between Adelaide and Denpasar in June 2025.
+On 16 December 2013, Jetstar commenced services from Adelaide to Auckland using the Airbus A320-200s, similar to the original demise of the route from Qantas in July 2007, the route was later suspended in 2014.